Dane Clark

-Dane Clark (born Bernard Zanville; February 26, 1912 – September 11, 1998) was an American character actor who was known for playing, as he labeled himself, "Joe Average."
+Dane Clark (born Bernhardt Zanvilevitz; February 26, 1912 – September 11, 1998) was an American character actor who was known for playing, as he labeled himself, "Joe Average."

 Early life

-Clark was born in Brooklyn, New York City, the son of Jewish immigrants – Samuel, a sporting goods store owner, and his wife Rose.

-His date of birth is a matter of some dispute among different sources.
+Clark was born Bernhardt Zanvilevitz (later Bernard Zanville), the son of Samuel, a sporting goods store owner, and his wife Rose.
+Clark's date of birth is a matter of some dispute among different sources.

-He graduated from Cornell University in 1936 and earned a law degree in 1938 at St. John's University School of Law in Queens, New York.
+He graduated from Cornell University in 1936 and earned a law degree in 1938 at St. John's University School of Law in Brooklyn, New York, which was before its current building was constructed at St. John's campus in Queens.
 During the Great Depression, he worked as a professional boxer, minor league baseball player, construction worker, and model.

 Acting career

 Modeling brought him in contact with people in the arts.
-He gradually perceived them to be snobbish, with their talk of the "theatah," and "I decided to give it a try myself, just to show them anyone could do it."
+He gradually perceived them to be snobbish, with their talk of the "theatah" and said he "decided to give it a try ... just to show them anyone could do it."